With a 6% drop in revenue, 2020 was a year Australian universities would prefer to forget, a report released today by the Mitchell Institute shows.

 This has made universities more vulnerable to economic shocks, like the one caused by the pandemic and international border closures.

 Universities play very important roles in Australia’s society and economy.
-Without further support, parts of the university sector are likely to face very difficult choices that will mean further cuts to staffing, courses and research.
+Without further support, parts of the university sector are likely to face very difficult choices that will mean further cuts to , and .